neillcollie/mattermost-plugin-large-scrollbars/README.md

-# Plugin Wrapper Demo
+# Large Scrollbars Plugin

-This plugin serves as a starting point for how to inject CSS to wrap the Mattermost application with arbitrary content.
+Doubles the width of scrollbars to make it easier to use Mattermost on pen-based tablets

 ![screenshot](./demo_screenshot.png)